Chinese Mathematical Olympiad

-The Chinese Mathematical Olympiad (中国数学奥林匹克) is an annual invitational mathematical competition for high school students in China organized by the Chinese Mathematical Society since 1986.
+The Chinese Mathematical Olympiad (Zhōngguó Shùxué Àolínpīkè (中国数学奥林匹克)) is an annual invitational mathematical competition for high school students in China organized by the Chinese Mathematical Society since 1986.
 Its participants are teams of high school students from every province of mainland China, as well as guest teams from the two special administrative regions Hong Kong and Macau, and also from Russia and Singapore.
 It is part of the selection process for the Chinese team to the International Mathematical Olympiad.

 Eligibility

 To take part in the Chinese Mathematical Olympiad, high school students have to attain top positions in their own provinces in the National High School Mathematics Interprovincial Competition (全国高中数学联合竞赛), which is held on the second Sunday of September each year.
 Provincial mathematics societies often hold preliminary tests to pre-select students for the National High School Mathematics Competition, although these tests do not constitute a part of the official IMO team selection process.
 Then, based on the results, each province is allocated a quota to enter the Chinese Mathematical Olympiad.
 In early editions, the quota was usually 3 to 5 for a province, but could go up to 15 for strong provinces such as Beijing.
 The quotas have since increased significantly, for instance the quotas for the 2023 CMO ranged from 6 to 26, totalling about 550.
 Also invited to the CMO are past national training squad members who are still in high schools, and around 15 of the top contestants in the China Girls Mathematical Olympiad.